Pendleton Bend Campground & Recreation Area Review

 We hate to disappoint, but cell phone reception is limited at the campground and the surrounding area.

-We had one bar that was slow to load with Verizon occasionally.
+We had one bar that was slow to load with Verizon.
 Most of the time, there was no service unless you were closer to the dam.

 We recommend planning how to get to the campground while you have cell phone reception.
-Be sure to map out the stops you’d like to see in the area, such as the Arkansas Post Museum, Arkansas Post National Memorial, Wilbur D. Mills Dam, and Trusten Holder State Wildlife Management Area.
+Be sure to map out the stops you’d like to see in the area.

 The area is pretty rural, but things seemed well-marked.

-We visited in mid-May, and the area was not crowded at all.
-We genuinely enjoy finding tucked-away gems in the USA that are not crowded.
+We visited in mid-May, and it was not crowded at all.

 Pendleton Bend Campground is a perfect place to camp if you plan on visiting the Arkansas Post National Memorial or birdwatching along Arkansas’s Mississippi Valley Delta Region and Trusten Holder State Wildlife Management Area.